 Aerospace employment in Canada is set to double by 2020.
 At the same time, the industry faces a demographic challenge with an aging workforce.
-As one example of companies across Canada, The Downsview Bombardier facility employs approximately 4,000 people and the average age of a Bombardier employee is 54.
-There are also approximately 1000 employees who are eligible for retirement or will be eligible in the next five years1.
+As one example the Bombardier facility in Toronto employs approximately 4,000 people and the average age of a Bombardier employee is 54.
+There are also approximately 1000 employees at the facility who are eligible for retirement or will be eligible in the next five years.

-This challenge is echoed in the Aerospace Review, which was mandated by the Federal Government of Canada in which it states: "One of the significant constraints to industry growth identified is an aging workforce and skilled labour shortage."2
+This challenge is echoed in the National Aerospace Review, which was mandated by the Federal Government of Canada in which it states: "One of the significant constraints to industry growth identified is an aging workforce and skilled labour shortage."

-With this pending skills shortage and an industry that is projected to double, there is an urgency to address this problem in order to ensure Canada can continue to meet the needs of the industry and also maintain a competitive advantage in the global aerospace sector.
+With this pending skills shortage and an industry that is projected to double over the next fifteen years, there is an urgency to address this problem in order to ensure Canada can continue to meet the needs of the industry and also maintain a competitive advantage in the global aerospace sector.